 The Uniform Transfers to Minors Act (UTMA) requires you to name a custodian to manage your child’s assets until they become an adult.2 Then, the assets will be transferred to your adult child, who may use the funds in any way they choose.

 While you can appoint a minor child as a life insurance beneficiary, doing so isn’t always the best option.
-Luckily, there are several alternatives to consider, such as establishing a trust or creating a UTMA account.
+Luckily, there are several alternatives to consider, such as establishing a life insurance trust or creating a UTMA account.

 Aflac offers a variety of life insurance policies that can financially help protect your children and other loved ones.
 You can customize your coverage to your needs, with premiums that can fit your budget.
 Start chatting with an agent to learn more about the plans we offer and get a quote today!

 1 ValuePenguin - How to Choose a Life Insurance Beneficiary & How Claims Work.
-Updated October 26, 2022. https://www.valuepenguin.com/life-insurance/life-insurance-beneficiary.
-Accessed April 10, 2023.
+Updated January 10, 2024.
+Accessed June 18, 2024. https://www.valuepenguin.com/life-insurance/life-insurance-beneficiary.

 2 LendEDU - Choosing a Life Insurance Beneficiary That is a Minor.
-Updated April 5, 2023. https://lendedu.com/blog/life-insurance-beneficiary-minor/.
-Accessed April 10, 2023.
+Updated March 28, 2024.
+Accessed June 18, 2024. https://lendedu.com/blog/life-insurance-beneficiary-minor/.

 3 Policygenius - Should I Name a Child as a Life Insurance Beneficiary?
-Updated February 23, 2023. https://www.policygenius.com/life-insurance/naming-a-child-as-a-life-insurance-beneficiary/.
-Accessed April 10, 2023.
+Updated August 17, 2023.
+Accessed June 18, 2024. https://www.policygenius.com/life-insurance/naming-a-child-as-a-life-insurance-beneficiary/.

-Coverage is underwritten by American Family Life Assurance Company of Columbus.
-In New York, coverage is underwritten by American Family Life Assurance Company of New York.
+Aflac coverage is underwritten by American Family Life Assurance Company of Columbus.
+In New York, Aflac coverage is underwritten by American Family Life Assurance Company of New York.

 Coverage may not be available in all states, including but not limited to DE, ID, NJ, NM, NY or VA.
 Benefits/premium rates may vary based on state and plan levels.
 Optional riders may be available at an additional cost.
 Policies and riders may also contain a waiting period.
-Refer to the exact policy and rider forms for benefit details, definitions, limitations and exclusions.
-For complete details, including availability and costs, please contact your local Aflac agent.
+Refer to the exact policy and rider forms for benefit details, definitions, limitations, and exclusions.

-WWHQ | 1932 Wynnton Road | Columbus, GA 31999
+Aflac WWHQ | Tier One Insurance | 1932 Wynnton Road | Columbus, GA 31999

-22 Corporate Woods Boulevard, Suite 2 | Albany, NY 12211
+Aflac New York | 22 Corporate Woods Boulevard, Suite 2 | Albany, NY 12211

-EXP 7/24
+EXP 7/25